konkarax/CSS_Tests/README.md

 ## Project Overview

-This project is focused on Waste Management using Smart Transport.
+This project is focused on Waste Management using Smart Devices.
-It utilizes JavaScript for the main script, which incorporates HTML, Handlebars, CSS files, and some Python files.
+It utilizes JavaScript for the main script, which incorporates HTML, Handlebars, CSS, and some Python files.
 To run the project, you will need to have Node.js and Python with specific packages installed.

 ## Getting Started